 Personal Capital lets you have a bird’s-eye view of your net worth with its asset and liability tracker.

-Patterns are easier to read and analyze.
-Knowing your net worth will let you know whether your budget plan needs tweaking or whether you’re on the right path to financial freedom.
+Patterns become easier to read and analyze.
+Knowing your net worth will let you know whether your budget plan needs tweaking or if you’re on the right path to financial freedom.

-Seeing your net worth increase is a good morale booster, isn’t it?
-So, here’s an app you can run if you’re aiming to improve your net worth.
+Seeing your net worth increase is a good morale booster.
+This is the app for you if you’re aiming to improve your net worth.

 Cash Flow Manager